tanoManzo/notes/Projects/CLARIN/Answer Review AMIA.md

 	- the related work section was expanded to include studies that apply sentiment analysis techniques in social media.

 - [x] it's unclear why the authors selected neonatal patients who lived less than 1 year.
-	- the selection of cohort has been clarified in the related section.
+	- We clarified the selection of cohort in the appropriated section.

 - [x] with the low agreement by human annotators, it's possible we're asking too much of language models -
 	- according to the metric used and the related citation the agreement even if low can be considered fair.
 Therefore, the analysis was affordable.